-a) determine at the portfolio stage whether the applicant should go through to interview b) determine the applicant's competence and fitness to practice as a clinical scientist.
+- a) determine at the portfolio stage whether the applicant should go through to interview - b) determine the applicant's competence and fitness to practice as a clinical scientist.

-The clinical assessor is not usually from the same speciality as the application to be reviewed but will be from a cognate one within the same division, for example Life Sciences, Physical Sciences, Physiological Sciences.
+The professional moderator is not usually from the same speciality as the application to be reviewed.
 It is beneficial for the applicant to be reviewed through a non-specialist lens to ensure that:

-- The applicant is working at or training towards clinical scientist level - The level of assessment is consistent across the specialisms within the Theme of Division.
+- The applicant is working at or training towards clinical scientist level - The level of assessment is consistent across the specialisms.

-It is not expected that the clinical assessor will have the same subject specific knowledge as the specialist assessor, but they can provide a helpful commentary on any deficiencies at the portfolio or interview stage.
+It is not expected that the professional moderator will have the same subject specific knowledge as the specialist assessor, but they can provide a helpful commentary on any deficiencies at the portfolio or interview stage.